mighdoll/sparkle/doc/src/jekyll/doc/DataSeries.md

        ...
      ]

-For example, here's a typical time-value series:
+Here's a typical time-value series:
-{% markdown typical-time-value.md %}
+{% markdown sparkle/typical-time-value.md %}

-More generally, a data series is a sequence of data items, where items are either values or key-value pairs.
-In API responses, data series are labelled as 'KeyValue' or 'Value'.
+In API responses, a data series is labelled as 'KeyValue' or 'Value'.
-KeyValue and Value items are not intermixed within the same series.
+KeyValue and Value items are not intermixed within the same data series.

 ### Value Types
 Values may be scalar values (numbers, strings or booleans), records (json objects), or arrays.
 Numbers are restricted to IEEE-754 double precision for javascript compatibility.
-Values in an item are optional (nullable).
+Data values may be optional (nullable).
+Optional values are encoded as single element arrays.

+## Consistency of value types
+Values are generally required to be of consistent type to ease decoding.

-In a series, all non-empty values must be of the same type. i.e. String, number, boolean, record, and array values may not be intermixed in the same series. [^records-can-vary]
+All values must be of the same type (number, string, boolean, record, or array) in the data series. i.e. String, number, boolean, record, and array values may not be intermixed in the same series.
+Element within an array must also all be the same type (number, string, boolean, record, or array).

-[^records-can-vary]: The structure of record values (objects) is not required to be constant across the series.
+The structure of record values (objects) is not required to be constant across the series.
+However, like named record fields must have consistent type across the series.

+See below for examples of valid data values.

 ### Key Types
 The API permits keys of any sortable scalar value (strings or numbers).
 As with values, numbers are restricted to IEEE-754 double precision for javascript compatibility.

 ### Value Series
-In a Value series, items are single json values.
+In a Value series, data items are simply json values or optional json values.

     [ <value>,    // item 1
       <value>,    // item 2
       ...
     ]

+    [ [<optional_value>],    // item 1
+      [<optional_value>],    // item 2
+      ...
+    ]

-Here's an example value series:
+Here's an example value series with record types:

     [ {'name': 'tom', 'height': 165, 'weight': 70},
       {'name': 'sally', 'height': 145, 'weight': 45},